SmarterApp/TestDeliverySystemLoadTest/README.md

 **NOTE:** Be sure to clear the jmeter.log and .jtl file after each test execution.
 For accurate results, be sure to use fresh proctor and student accounts between subsequent load test executions.

-## Dependencies
-* Apache JMeter 2.13
-* Java 7
-* Python 2.7+ (for running the scripts to generate the proctor/user .csv and for automated load testing)